Through the Eyes of Fire: A father's hope for His Sons in a world filled with violence against women

-Your mother is my life. she is my best friend, my partner, my girl.
-How do you think I would feel or react if someone insulted, mistreated or hurt her?
+My son's mother is my life. she is my best friend, my partner, my girl.
+Iv'e asled my boys how think think I would feel or react if someone insulted, mistreated or hurt her?

-I'd like to think I would not allow it, and I hope I have proven to you that I would never insult, mistreat or hurt her.
-Because I would never allow anyone else to disrespect or hurt your mother, understand It will never be okay for you to disrespect or hurt her.
+I'd like to think I would not allow it, and I hope I have proven to them that I would never insult, mistreat or hurt her.
+Because I would never allow anyone else to disrespect or hurt their mother, I hope they understand It will never be okay for them to disrespect or hurt her.